 However, many people dislike the appearance of wrinkles, and, as a result, they prefer wrinkle removal treatments.

 The skin creases or folds or furrows of our faces are categorized into:

-Exposure to ultraviolet (UV) light: Exposure to UV light accelerates the natural aging process by breaking down the skin’s supportive connective tissue — collagen and elastin fibers present in the deeper layer of skin (dermis).
+Exposure to ultraviolet (UV) light: Exposure to UV light accelerates the natural aging process which further turns as wrinkles.

 Other factors: such as stress, exposure to environmental pollutants, diet, and nutrition also contribute to wrinkles.